-Grapes were first planted at Heron's Flight Vineyard and Winery in 1987, by David Hoskins - a chemist and philosopher turned winemaker, and Mary Evans - a scholar and teacher with a love of history, art and literature.
+Grapes were first planted at Heron's Flight Vineyard and Winery in 1987, by David Hoskins and Mary Evans.

 Together they have made wine, raised a family, and run a successful business from the land for over 20 years - it has become their turangawaewae.
 Over the years they have adjusted many aspects of the business, including the grapes grown in the vineyard and the nature of the original vineyard café.
 They have also lived on the vineyard land since the early 1990's.

 The lessons learned through 20 years in business, as well as the changes in the environmental and political landscapes since Heron's Flight was first established, culminated in the Heron's Flight Vineyard Restaurant and Winemaker's Centre late in 2006.
 The facility aimed to provide a welcoming and stimulating environment where people could share Mary and David's respect for the land and its products, as well as their passion for excellent wine, fresh food and the stories of the people from the Matakana area.
 In 2010, the Heron's Flight Restaurant and Vineyard won the coveted Manaakitanga Award for the most Sustainable business in the wider Rodney District.